 - Born October 17, 1962 in San Bernardino, CA USA

 Glenn Braggs was signed as a 2nd round pick in the 1983 amateur draft by the Milwaukee Brewers, scout Dick Ehrig and Director of Player Procurement Ray Poitevint.
 He played seven years in the major leagues.
 Braggs possessed moderate power and could steal a base.
 He is the most successful hitter ever to come out of the University of Hawaii at Manoa.

 Braggs was said to have a picture-perfect swing that many major leaguers admired.
-He was also known for occasionally breaking bats over his shoulder on his backswing, which he once did in front of a national audience during the 1990 World Series much to the amazement of TV commentator Tim McCarver, although that wasn't the first time he'd done that).
-His first big league two home run game came on April 17, 1987 as a member of the Milwaukee Brewers.
+He was also known for occasionally breaking bats over his shoulder on his backswing, which he once did in front of a national audience during the 1990 World Series, much to the amazement of TV commentator Tim McCarver, although that wasn't the first time he had done that.
+His first big league two-home run game came on April 17, 1987 as a member of the Milwaukee Brewers.
 His first 4-RBI game was on June 2nd and his first 4-hit game on July 29th that same year.

 In his first 21 at-bats as a member of the Cincinnati Reds in 1990, Braggs collected 9 hits, hitting .429.
 This included a 4-for-5 game against the Atlanta Braves.
 In another game against the Braves that year, his 9th-inning single won the game for the Reds, 4-2.
 He hit safely in his first 17 starts as a Red for a .379 batting average.
 In 1991, the Reds adopted "retro" sleeveless uniforms similar to those they wore in the 1950s.
 Braggs, known for his arm muscles, wore a cutoff T-shirt underneath, evoking Ted Kluszewski.
 In 692 games over seven MLB seasons, Glenn batted .257 with 70 home runs and 321 RBI.